Education – Fantastic opportunities to learn in Folkestone

 The secondary schools promise much potential.
 They focus on academic and vocational skills to provide generations with fantastic education and opportunity.
 There is selective education in Folkestone where two secondary schools are Grammar and the others are classed as High Schools.

 In order to enter the grammar system your child needs to take the Kent Test and also the Shepway Test.
 You will need to apply on the Kent County Council site for your child to enter the Kent Test.
-This is taken at primary school, or at a Kent Test site, in early September of Year 6.
+This is taken at primary school, or at a Kent Test site, at the beginning of Year 6.
 You will need to apply separately for the Shepway Test.
 The children take this test at the Harvey Grammar (for boys) or at Folkestone School For Girls in early September of Year 6.

 6 weeks later you’ll receive your results and then you can apply for your preferred school.